eclipse-sumo/sumo/docs/web/docs/Developer/Implementation_Notes/Simulation_Loop.md

 permalink: /Developer/Implementation_Notes/Simulation_Loop/
 ---

-# Basic
+# Main Vehicle Update Loop

 sumo and sumo-gui call both the method `MSNet::simulationStep`.
-This sketch describes the further communication of this method with the other elements of the simulation.
+This sketch describes the further communication of this method with the other elements of the simulation and the update cycle for the vehicles.

 ```plantuml
 @startuml